ilceppo/CareKitUIWatchExtension/README.md

 **WARNING**: This library is a work in progress.
 Currently the components are not engineered to be used in production apps.

+You may see the catalogue of the availbale cards in the Example project.
+Open the project and build it on Apple Watch in simulator or on device.

-To get started, clone this repository on you Mac, open with Xcode and compile the library.
+To get started with the library, clone this repository on you Mac and open with Xcode.
 Then, manually import the product inside your WatchOS Xcode project.

 ## Components Available

 Only a subset of components is currently available.

+Simple task card and list appearance
+Instruction task and list appearance
+Log task card
+Checklist task card